-Verizon offers a paid service called Call Filter that gives users access to call and spam screening on demand.
-The subscription is $2.99 per month, per line and gives you the ability to identify unknown numbers by name when available.
+Verizon offers a free service called Call Filter that gives users access to call and spam screening on demand.
+It gives you the ability to identify unknown numbers by name when available.

 Android phones on Verizon come with the company’s Call Filter app pre-installed, but to get these features on an iPhone, you’ll have to download the call filter app from the app store.
 Click or tap here to download.